markwragg/markwragg.github.io/drafts/well-architect-terraform-with-psrule.md

 ### Journeying onward

 > _"Don't adventures ever have an end?
 I suppose not.
-Someone else always has to carry on on the story."_ — Bilbo Baggins
+Someone else always has to carry on the story."_ — Bilbo Baggins

 - Authoring your own rules